If you feel a smooth hard bump, your pet could have picked up a tick.

 "A majority of the time if you really look hard enough, you can see that ticks do have eight little legs.
 You can use a magnifying glass or zoom in with your phone that can help!"

-You get unlimited, fast online vet advice from a UK registered vet at any time of day or night with your ManyPets pet insurance policy.
+With us, you get unlimited, fast online vet advice from a UK-registered vet at any time of day or night with your ManyPets pet insurance policy through FirstVet.
 They'll be happy to reassure you that what you're looking at is, in fact, a tick.